haru235/ai-chatbot/README.md

 - Node.js (v14 or later)
 - npm or yarn
-- A Firebase account and project
+- A Firebase and Supabase account and project
 - An OpenAI API key

 ## Setup